Search features

 Pisano Email Email More info More Info

 MUSI 108.
 PERCUSSION METHODS.
 Class instruction in percussion instruments with emphasis on development of the instrumental program in the schools.
 Prerequisite: Music major and minors only, or with the permission of the instructor.
-Semester only, one hour.
+One hour.

 a section of the PERCUSSION METHODS course in Music - MUSI